vizenture/cypride/README.md

 ## 🤝 **How to contribute**

 - We do not accept code contributions.
-This project is maintained only by us, and we intend to keep it that way.
+This project is maintained only by us, we intend to keep it that way.
 - Submit your ideas/suggestions on Telegram channel, we are always listening the Cyprus community.
-- Encountered a crash or something went wrong?
-Create a new Issue with as much detail as possible to help resolve it.
+- Encountered a crash or run into an issue?
+Create a new Issue with full details to help resolve it.
 - You can help make the app accessible in multiple languages.
 To contribute, visit Hosted Weblate.
 - The best contribution is simply using and enjoying the app, we spent so much time on!